EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/recommended-hardware.rst

     * **Port forwarding** (see clients for further info)
     * **A case with heatsink and fan**
     * USB keyboard, Monitor and HDMI cable (micro-HDMI) (Optional)

+So, as you can see, the key components are the SDD and RAM.
+In general, you are good with 8 GB and 1 TB of SSD disk.

 .. note::
   For running an Ethereum 2.0 node you need 32 ETH